Skip to main content

 Be willing to challenge current groupthink.

-What is a monolith associated with your social problem?
+What kind of monolithic thinking is associated with your social problem?

 Stories of Love the Problem In Action